-Then I share my discomfort about the brutality of swiping at its core.
+Then I share my discomfort about the brutality of swiping.
 He says a swipe left is nothing more than a polite pass.

 So why can’t there just be a “No, thank you” button?

 How literal of me.
-Usually it’s his specialty to be literal, which I once found endearing.
-Now I don’t need to be reminded of all the ways I find him endearing.
-I am after all, compulsively looking for anyone but him.
+Usually it’s his trademark to be literal, which I once found endearing.
+Now I don’t need to be reminded of the many ways I find him endearing.
+I am, after all, compulsively looking for anyone but him.

 We don’t know yet that this isn’t our final breakup.
 It’s the second to last, an understudy to the one that finally sticks.